assemblee-virtuelle/OntologyDesignConvention/README.md

 Instead, use `owl:sameAs` to define equivalent classes to be developed.
 For example, the `PAIR` ontology can be extended with a `project management` module, but `PAIR` remains a federating ontology that can be used by various types of organizations.
+* When defining a class or a property as equivalent to one of an external ontology, the more specifications than the ones from the external ontology should be added.
+To add more specifications, define the class or property as, respectively, a subClassOf or a subPropertyOf instead.

 ## Pitfalls in PAIR